 San Francisco is my favorite city.
 I choose this Left Coast city every single time.
 I love the city’s vibe; its restaurants, street cars, architecture, water fronts and funkiness are all close to perfect to me.
 I also love San Fran for its proximity to so much!
 Walk and ride trolley cars while in the city itself, but rent a car and get outta town some too.
 You will not be disappointed.
-I have not “steered” you guys wrong in the wrong direction, yet.
+I have not “steered” you guys wrong yet.
 Right?

 Muir Beach (20 miles) Peace and quiet and gorgeousness await you on Muir Beach.
 Swing by Muir Woods to wander through the Sequoias and then eat a picnic lunch on the beach.
 The drive is just as pretty as the destination in this case.
 Bonus!
 Pack a blanket to sit on or wrap up in, since brisk breezes blow, even in the summer.